-Download the Catalogue of Youth Disaster Preparedness Education Resources for a compete list of registered youth preparedness programs nationwide.
+Download the Youth Preparedness Catalogue: Disaster Preparedness Education Programs and Resources for a compete list of registered youth preparedness programs nationwide.

 History & Mission

-Created mutually by FEMA, the American Red Cross (ARC), and the U.S. Department of Education (ED), the National Strategy for Youth Preparedness Education(National Strategy) aims to engage government and non-government organizations in order to provide comprehensive disaster education to children throughout the nation.
+Created through partnership between FEMA, the Red Cross, and the U.S. Department of Education, the National Strategy aims to engage government and non-government organizations in order to provide comprehensive disaster education to children throughout the nation.
+Prepared youth can contribute to family and community preparedness and, ultimately, national resilience.
 The Strategy is comprised of nine priority steps that partners can take to encourage youth preparedness.

-Because youth comprise approximately 25% of all communities, FEMA believes that promoting youth preparedness education today is one of the most effective ways to build more resilient communities tomorrow.
-Signing onto the National Strategy offers the opportunity for you to more publicly associate your organization with youth preparedness.
+Because youth comprise approximately 25% of the US population, FEMA believes that promoting youth preparedness education today is one of the most effective ways to build more resilient communities tomorrow.
+Affirming the National Strategy offers the opportunity for you to more publicly associate your organization with youth preparedness.
 In doing so, your program can join a growing network of the nation’s most prominent organizations dedicated to serving and strengthening their communities.

 The challenge we all share is to engage and empower youth and their families in becoming current and future generations of prepared citizens.
 The National Strategy is the critical next step in meeting that challenge.